Monday, September 29, 2025

 August 2017 (Google Earth screenshot)

-two way street with cars and commercial buildings
+two way street with commercial buildings

 After the conversion: 200 block of 2nd Avenue SE,